Happy Feet

 Story & Plot Summary: Happy Feet

-Quick Plot Summary: Happy Feet is a Animation, Comedy, Family film that combines stunning visual artistry with storytelling that appeals to all ages.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2006, Happy Feet is a Animation, Comedy, Family film directed by George Miller.
+The narrative combines stunning visual artistry with storytelling that appeals to all ages.
+This summary provides a scannable look at the movie's central conflict involving Elijah Wood.

 Story Breakdown